 That's why it's important to go into social media with two specific engagement strategies: reactive and proactive.
 Both have their benefits, and each can improve your profiles and recruitment levels in the short and long-term.

 When it comes to reactive engagement, think along the lines of responding to messages or replying to comments on your posts.
-These interactions can help people feel valued, which may lead them to the conclusion that they would also be appreciated as part of your program.
+These interactions can help people feel valued, which may lead them to conclude that they would also be appreciated as part of your program.

 You can then directly answer them, lending authority to your brand while showing genuine interest in their services as influencers.
 Or you could utilize features such as Twitter's poll functionality to draw engagement.

 By creating opportunities for engagement, your affiliate program may stand out and create a buzz in the eyes of prospective partners.
 After all, they may not fully understand what affiliate marketing entails.
-Your program can step in and provide the answers, and possibly inspire them to promote your brand.
+Your program can step in and provide the answers and possibly inspire prospective partners to promote your brand.

 3. Stay Active to Build Connections

 Successful social media accounts thrive on connections.
-As we've discussed, that can be facilitated through hashtags and interactions with followers.
+As we've discussed, connections can be fostered through hashtags and interactions with followers.

 However, if you're not active, then you may still lose out on engagement and exposure.
-Unfortunately, if you aren't posting consistently, then you may undermine your own recruitment efforts.
+If you aren't posting consistently, then you may undermine your own recruitment efforts.

 Each social media platform may require a different level of commitment.
 For example, you may have to post multiple times a day on Twitter to improve your chances of being seen by followers, but be able to get away with weekly Facebook updates.